Aiden-Ziegelaar/ACCT5602-Analysis/liquidity.md

 price.

-Comparing these figures to the median data for companies in the same sector (Materials and Mining) with similar total assets (same order of magnitude) we can see that PRU more closely matches the wider market, as demonstrated in table X.
+Comparing these figures to the median data for companies in the same sector (gold minging or diversified including gold) with similar total assets (same order of magnitude) we can see that PRU more closely matches the wider market, as demonstrated in table X.

 |Company   |Quick Ratio |Current Ratio|
 |----------|------------|-------------|